-BORROWING ACTIVITY IN 2022
+BORROWING ACTIVITY IN 2023

-Total issuance volume in the global Sovereign, Supranational and Agency (SSA) market amounted to USD 0.8 trillion in 2022 (-36% compared to 2021) with 33.1% (39.5% in 2021) for Sovereigns, 31.9% (39.5%) for Supranationals, and 35.0% (21.0%) for Agencies.
-In 2022, the Euro with USD 528 billion equivalent of issuance remained the key funding currency followed by the US dollar with USD 185 billion and the British pound with USD 61 billion equivalent of issuance.
-The reduction in total SSA issuance was mainly driven by a 35% reduction in EUR supply and 26% reduction in USD supply.
-Net emission volumes also fell sharply in all other currencies, reflecting the ongoing substantial public sector supply in response to the global market uncertainty in 2022.
+Total issuance volume in the global Sovereign, Supranational and Agency (SSA) market amounted to USD 0.8 trillion in 2023 (+3% compared to 2022) with 34.1% (33.1% in 2022) for Sovereigns, 31.9% (31.9%) for Supranationals, and 34.0% (35.0%) for Agencies.

+In 2023, the Euro with USD 494 billion equivalent of issuance remained the key funding currency followed by the US dollar with USD 226 billion and the British pound with USD 72 billion equivalent of issuance.
+The slight increase in total SSA issuance was mainly driven by a 22% increase in USD supply and 17% increase in GBP supply, whilst EUR supply was reduced by 6%.
+Net emission volumes fell sharply in all other currencies, except in AUD which increased 64% to AUD 21 billion.

-In this environment, EUROFIMA successfully raised a total of EUR 1.8 billion equivalent in debt capital markets and EUR 8.1 billion equivalent in the money markets.
-Primary issuance of long-term debt in the capital markets focused only on EUR and USD.
+In this environment, EUROFIMA successfully raised a total of EUR 1.4 billion equivalent in debt capital markets and EUR 10.7 billion equivalent in the money markets.
+Primary issuance of long-term debt in the capital markets focused only on EUR and AUD.
 In the commercial paper market, short-term issuance focused on USD with an average weighted tenor of around two months.